Thorkee/ENG1003_w1_Group3/README.md

 <a id="Background"></a>
 ## 1. Background of Path Planning to Aviation Engineering
  <dl>
 <p>Path planning has been an useful method consists of motion planning in different aspects, like self-driving vehicles, humanoid robots, aviation engineering, etc..
-In aviation engineering, path planning is one of the important steps before the aircraft starts the journey.
-In this task, we need to design the shortest path in the map which has some obstacles.
+In aviation engineering, path planning is one of the important steps before the aircraft starts the journey. </p>

+<p>In this task, we need to design the shortest path in the map which has some obstacles.
 Also, cost calculation is an important step when we are designing the path.
-We need to find a specific aircraft model that costs the minimum in the map, including the time cost, fuel cost and consuming of time, in order to design a cost-efficient flight which is very important in aviation engineering.
+We need to find a specific aircraft model that costs the minimum in the map, including the time cost, fuel cost and consuming of time, in order to design a cost-efficient flight which is very important in aviation engineering.</p>

 <a id="Task"></a>
 ## 2. Path Planning Algorithm (Group Task)